 As you embark on any construction project, there are many different tasks required before you even think of the building something new.
 Many of these tasks may require the skill set and knowledge of various different specialists – but wouldn’t it be great if you could source just ONE company to be your one-stop-shop throughout the entire project?
 Well with Thompsons of Prudhoe, you can.

 But what exactly is Site Clearance?
 And what is the purpose of site clearence?

 What is Site Clearance In Construction?

 Site clearance is essentially going back to the drawing board.
 It involves the removal of waste to ensure that an area or stretch of land is free from any hazards and starting from a blank canvas – before preparing the land for its desired use.

-The process involves the use of specialist heavy machinery, a skilled team with the expertise and knowledge of operating the required equipment and the means to legally dispose of the waste.
+The process of site clearance is the use of specialist heavy machinery, a skilled team with the expertise and knowledge of operating the required equipment and the means to legally dispose of the waste.